 Coleoptera

 Altogether 179 Coleopterans belonging to five families, Maximum number of individuals reported from Coccinellidae (70) followed by 32 insect specimens from family Hydrophilidae, 26 individuals each from family Carabidae and Scarabidae whereas minimum number of individuals reported from Staphylinidae (25) (Table 2).
 The family reported in present study was in line Navya et al., (2025) reported coccinellids as natural enemies in safflower ecosystem.
-Staphylinidae family reported in the current findings were in line with Sahoo et al. (2020) who record Staphylinidae as most abundant family in the order coleoptera in his study.
+Staphylinidae family reported in the current findings were in line with Sahoo et al. (2020) who record Staphylinidae as most abundant family in the order Coleoptera in his study.

 Araneae

 In agroforest ecosystem, 178 individuals were recorded from the four families.
 Maximum individuals reported from Lycosidae (61) followed by Tetragnathidae (46), Sparassidae (37) and minimum individuals from the family Oxypidae (34) (Table 2).
 The families of Araneae reported in current study were in accordance with Raju et al. (2021) and (Anitha and Vijay, 2016) who studied diversity of predatory fauna in rice ecosystem.
-Hegazy et al (2021) reported tetragnathis sps.
+Hegazy et al (2021) reported Tetragnathis sps.
 Spiders as one of the prevailing predatory species in the rice field.
-Neetam and dupta (2015) reported lynx sps.
+Neetam and Dupta (2015) reported lynx sps.
 And Lycosa sp. of spider as predator (Bio agent) upon larvae of pest in the rice ecosystem.-

 Diverse insect fauna were reported in the agroforest ecosystem, viz., natural enemy families like Ichneumonidae (parasitoids), Predators like Lycosidae, Oxyopidae, Tetragnathidae, Sparassidae, Coccinellidae, Coenagrionidae, Libellulidae, Staphylinidae, Carabidae, Coenagrionidae, Mantidae, Chrysopidae, Miridae, Reduviidae, Pentatomidae stating that habitat manipulation has slightly modified and favoured conditions suitable for natural enemies.
 Trees, due to their structural complexity and longevity, trees support more diverse arthropod communities than herbaceous crops.
 Families recorded in the present findings were similar with most of the families nearly twenty one families reported by Mbelede et al (2023) viz., Libellulidae, Acrididae, Gryllidae, Alydidae, Mantidae, Erebidae, Nymphalidae, Pentatomidae, Delphacidae, Cicadellidae, Pyrgomorphidae, Noctuidae, Crambidae, Apidae, Formicidae, Vespidae, Coccinellidae, Muscidae, Gryllotalpidae, Reduviidae, Tettigoniidae in rice ecosystem.